 Finally, parallel links between ASes can have different bandwidth.
 When the endpoint of a protection tunnel is chosen, it should be possible to select as tunnel endpoint a secondary egress router with sufficient capacity.
-For this, the protection route can optionally contain the bandwidth extended community defined in [32].
-Table 1 summarises the content of protection routes.
+For this, the protection route can optionally contain the bandwidth extended community defined in [30].
+Table I summarises the content of protection routes.

-When the primary egress router needs to select a pe-se tunnel endpoint to protect a primary link, it will consider all the protection routes whose AS-Path contains the downstream AS and whose tunnel endpoint is reachable according to its IGP routing table.
-The
+When the primary egress router needs to select a pe-se tunnel endpoint to protect a primary link, it will consider all protection routes whose tunnel endpoint is reachable according to its IGP routing table.
+The selection of the best protection route among those candidates will be done as follows.